melvidoni/resume/content/students/gradpositions.md

 - Have already scouted and selected a scholarship to apply for.
 Do note that you need to have reasonable chances of being granted the scholarship.
 You will also need to contact me about 3-4 months _before_ the scholarship closing deadline.

-- **Although everyone is welcome to apply, women, non-binary and female-identifying people are especially encouraged to submit.**

 ### How to Apply: